tusharagg1/chest-x-ray-ai/docs/Presentations/README.md

 # Presentations about your software

 The folders for this folder are as follows:
-`EXPO` - This folder contains the poster used for the McMaster Capstone EXPO.
+`EXPO` - Poster used for the McMaster Capstone EXPO.